Earn extra cash with a pet sitting business

 We can expect to see an increase in the need for more personalized pet services, like animal sitters and dog walkers.
 It is also anticipated there will be a larger market for specialty items like premium pet foods, accessories and toys.

-Luxury pet items
+Luxury pet items are more popular

 Again, with an increase for some in discretionary income, many of those people are choosing to spend their extra money on pets.
 Services like pet therapy sessions and animal massages are also gaining popularity.